google/highway/quick_reference.md

 Dynamic dispatch means generating implementations for multiple targets and choosing the best available at runtime.
 Uses the same source code as static, plus `#define HWY_TARGET_INCLUDE` and `#include "third_party/highway/hwy/foreach_target.h"`.

 ## Headers

 The public headers are:

-*   hwy/base.h: used internally, and potentially also useful for applications that want to use its compiler/platform-dependent functionality, typically `HWY_ALIGN_MAX` and/or `kMaxVectorSize`.
+*   hwy/highway.h: main header, included from source AND/OR header files that use vector types.
+Note that including in headers may increase compile time, but allows declaring functions implemented out of line.

+*   hwy/base.h: included from headers that only need compiler/platform-dependent
+    definitions (e.g. `HWY_ALIGN_MAX` and/or `kMaxVectorSize`) without the full
+    highway.h.

-*   hwy/foreach_target.h: re-includes the translation unit (specified by `HWY_TARGET_INCLUDE`) once per enabled target to generate code from the same source code.
-Only needed if dynamic dispatch is desired.
+*   hwy/foreach_target.h: re-includes the translation unit (specified by `HWY_TARGET_INCLUDE`) once per enabled target to generate code from the same source code. highway.h must still be included, either before or after.

-*   hwy/highway.h: main header, included from all translation units that implement SIMD functionality inside `HWY_NAMESPACE`.

 *   hwy/aligned_allocator.h: defines functions for allocating memory with alignment suitable for `Load`/`Store`.